 FINAL NOTE Occasionally there may be a need to update certain details such as changes to staff titles, office locations, etc. that are mentioned in this document.
 The Vice Provost may make editorial changes relating to this document as long as the substance of the document is not affected.

-There are a number of additional university policies that pertain to students and are too numerous to include within the text of this code.
+There are a number of additional University policies that pertain to students and are too numerous to include within the text of this Code.
 Students are urged to read these documents that may be found at the locations listed below.
-NDSU students are responsible for knowing the contents of these policies and may be held accountable under A Code of Student Conduct for any violations of these policies.
-For assistance using any of these policies, please contact the Student Affairs Office.
+NDSU students are responsible for knowing the contents of all NDSU policies and may be held accountable under A Code of Student Conduct for any violations of policy.

+Related University Policy Statements

+1. Bank and Investment Accounts for Student Organization Bank Accounts

+2. NDSU Policy 703, NDSU Card Terms and Conditions

+3. NDSU Policy 162.1, Consensual Relationships

+4. License Agreement for Residence Halls

+5. SBHE Policy 506.1, Immunization; TB Testing

+6. Federally Mandated Sexual Assault Prevention Training

+8. SBHE Policy 401.2, Political Activities

+9. License Agreement for University Apartments

+10. NDSU Policy 154.1, Sale or Distribution of Racially and Sexually Offensive Material

+11. Student Organization Guidelines and Procedures